Issuing Court Proceedings & Enforcement

 As such you might want to get a solicitor or third party such as a debt collection agency to assist with the issuing of the court proceedings.
 They would usually charge for such assistance although there are circumstances where some of the solicitors costs for issuing the action can be added to the claim value.

-We would recommend getting agreement as to what the costings are from any third party for dealing with legal action on your behalf before proceeding with the claim.
+We would recommend getting an agreement as to what the costings are from any third party for dealing with legal action on your behalf before proceeding with the claim.

 Defended Matters – Claims below £10,000 (Small-claims track)